purjolini/tuya-pir2mqtt-HA/README.md

 # tuya-pir2mqtt-HA
-Simple script to push wifi pir to home assistant via MQTT.
+Simple script to push wifi pir to home assistant via MQTT on asuswrt.